MarionDoubeck/OCphp_P6_SnowTricks/readme.md

   php bin/console doctrine:migrations:migrate

-4. **Run the Symfony Server:** php bin/console server:run
+4. **Run the Symfony Server:**
+Start the Symfony server in detached mode: symfony serve -d

 5. **Access the Application:**
-Open your web browser and go to `http://localhost:8000`.
+Open your web browser and go to http://localhost:{{PORT_NUMBER}}, where {{PORT_NUMBER}} is the port indicated in the terminal after running the Symfony server.

 ## Database